7 Ways Goats Change Lives

 What began with a one-year adult literacy class continues to transform the community today.

 Today the women of Honokuma are business owners, community leaders, and mentors.
-They help shape society, set a model for other women and girls, and prove that when women succeed, everyone succeeds.
+They help shape society, set a model for other women and girls, and prove to men that when women succeed, everyone succeeds.

 Leyi is a friend of Rosalina, and the elected leader of the Women Empowerment Group.
 She loves having a sisterhood of like-minded women who all come together for the sake of their families, their goats, their crops, their houses, and themselves.